mustafavanli/RediSearch_Example/Readme.md

 <h3>English</h3>
-I used RediSearch, a module of Redis, in this project. i will give information about how to install redisearch
+I used RediSearch, a module of Redis, in this project.

 <h3>Turkish</h3>
 Bu projemde Redis'in bir modülü olan redisearch kullandım.